MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 - security role
 - team administrator role

-To trace a permission from the web portal, open the permission or security page for the corresponding level.
-To learn how, see [Change individual permissions](change-individual-permissions.md).
+## Common access and permission issues

 See the following most common reasons a project member can’t access a project, service, or feature:

 - Their access level doesn’t support access to the service or feature.
-To discover if this is the cause, you want to determine the users access level and subscription status.
+To discover if this is the cause, you want to [determine the user's access level and subscription status](#determine-a-users-access-level-and-subscription-status).
 - Their membership within a security group doesn’t support access to a feature or they have been explicitly denied permission to a feature.
 To discover if this is the cause, [trace a permission](#trace-a-permission).
 - The user has been recently granted permission, however a refresh is required for their client to recognize the changes.
 Have them perform a **Refresh/re-evaluate permissions**.
-- The user is trying to exercise a feature granted only to a team administrator for a specific team however they haven’t been granted that role.
+- The user's trying to exercise a feature granted only to a team administrator for a specific team, however they haven’t been granted that role.
 To add them to the role, see [Add, remove team administrator](../settings/add-team-administrator.md) .
 - The user hasn’t enabled a preview feature.
-To troubleshoot, have them open the Preview features and determine the on/off status for the specific feature.
-See [Manage preview features](../../project/navigation/preview-features.md).
+To troubleshoot, have the user open the Preview features and determine the on/off status for the specific feature.
+For more information, see [Manage preview features](../../project/navigation/preview-features.md).
 - Project member has been added to a limited scope security group, such as the Project-Scoped Users group.
-To discover if this is a cause, look up the user’s permission memberships.
+To discover if this is a cause, [look up the user’s security group memberships](#membership-in-a-security-group-with-lesser-permissions).

+### Less common access and permission issues

-Less common reasons for limited access occur when one of the following events has occurred:
+Less common reasons for limited access are when one of the following events has occurred:

-- A project admin has disabled a service.
+- A project administrator disabled a service.
 In this case, no one has access to the disabled service.
-To determine if a service has been disabled, see [Turn an Azure DevOps service on or off](../settings/set-services.md).
+To determine whether a service is disabled, see [Turn an Azure DevOps service on or off](../settings/set-services.md).
-- A Project Collection Administrator has disabled a preview feature, which disables it for all project members in the organization.
-See [Manage preview features](../../project/navigation/preview-features.md).
+- A Project Collection Administrator disabled a preview feature, which disables it for all project members in the organization.
+For more information, see [Manage preview features](../../project/navigation/preview-features.md).
-- Group rules governing the user’s access level or project membership  can restrict access.
-To troubleshoot, see Membership in a group that has less access or permissions.
+- Group rules governing the user’s access level or project membership are restricting access.
+To troubleshoot, see [Membership in a security group that has less access or permissions](#membership-in-a-security-group-with-lesser-permissions).
 - Custom rules have been defined to a work item type’s workflow.
 To investigate, see [Rules applied to a work item type that restrict select operation](#rules-applied-to-a-work-item-type-that-restrict-select-operations).

 ## Determine a user's access level and subscription status